 The individual and collective benefits of increased national stability, inclusiveness, and dynamism resulting from the improved performance of policymakers and civil society leaders, as well as their international partners.

-Integrated: Through a deliberately multidisciplinary approach, IFIT provides customised analysis and advice on the linkages between the essential components of successful dialogue and transition.
+Integrated: Through a deliberately multidisciplinary approach, IFIT provides customised analysis and advice and lessons sharing on the linkages between the essential components of successful dialogue and transition.

 Professional: IFIT seeks to apply best practices in the timeliness and quality of its outputs and activities, and maximum transparency and accountability in matters of funding and finance.

-Global: IFIT makes its expertise available on a worldwide basis, and strives to ensure diversity in the nationality, race and gender of all of its staff, consultants, practice groups, brain trusts and governance structures.
+Diverse: IFIT makes its expertise available on a worldwide basis and strives to ensure diversity in the composition and viewpoints of its staff, consultants, practice groups, brain trusts and governance structures.
 (View our equity, diversity and inclusion statement.)

-Locally-owned: IFIT does not take decisions for national actors, nor fund or implement such decisions.
-Instead, it brings comparative knowledge and creative ideas to assist locals in achieving their own self-defined objectives and priorities.
+Locally-owned: IFIT does not take decisions for national actors, nor does it fund or implement such decisions.
+Instead, the aim is to bring comparative knowledge and creative ideas to assist locals in achieving their own self-defined objectives and priorities.